Table of Contents

 A product of Nipponophone, Orient was acquired by Columbia in 1925

 The Japanese phonograph record collection contains 15 78 rpm phonograph records produced for sale in Japan.
 The collection also includes original record sleeves and printed material packaged with the record.
 The records in this collection were released by: Columbia, Regal, Victor, Ploydor and Orient Records.
 The records could have been released by the American division of these labels for export, or by there Japanese branches.
 The design of the labels present on the discs indicated that these records were released in the late 1920s through early 1930s.
 The records have been recorded with the new "electric" recording process, which was introduced to the music industry in 1925.

 The song title and artist name are printed in Japanese with only the record company name printed in English.
 As of now the records remain unidentified.

 Organized into five series.

-Special Collections Research Center also holds the Music, Theatre, and Spoken Word sound recording collection.
+Special Collections and Archives also holds the Music, Theatre, and Spoken Word sound recording collection.

-Japanese phonograph record collection, Collection #C0141, Special Collections Research Center, George Mason University Libraries
+Japanese phonograph record collection, C0141, Special Collections and Archives, George Mason University Libraries